Sometimes old memories float up in need of

 I threatened to run away and never be found again if they made me go back to that home.
 The Department of Social Services, and my unprepared mother, gave in.

 My mother had been struggling with escape from an abusive marriage, alcoholism, and no way to fully support her daughters.
+Those were the consequences of the sins created by and for the Government.
 That’s how we ended up in foster care just after Christmas that year.

 Many nights I’d lie awake planning our escape from that foster home and formulating the many ways I’d find our mom.
 I usually ended up crying myself to sleep immersed in the despondency of realizing how powerless I really was.